Manage DB2 Objects

 - Routines (user-defined functions and stored procedures)

-You can also define defaults for Db2 object attributes.
-For information about the Db2 object attributes, Define Defaults for Db2 Object Attributes.
-For information about the attributes, see the IBM
+You can also define defaults for object attributes.
+For more information about the Db2 object attributes, see the IBM

 The Create option performs all functions of the SQL CREATE statement.
 The Create panel provides an easy way to supply the information that is necessary to generate the DDL to be used to create the Db2 object.
 You can create Db2 objects from migration, comparison, and alteration strategies.